- 4-Way Locking Pet Door gives you more control over pet™s access to and from the door

 - Polycarbonate flap is unbreakable

-- Cat flap access to the outdoors promotes activity
+- Cat flap access through exterior doors to the outdoors promotes activity

 Can I lock the flaps?